jspsych/jsPsych/docs/plugins/jspsych-survey-html-form.md

 Name | Type | Value
 -----|------|------
-responses | Object | A JS object containing the response for each input.
+responses | string | A JS object encoded in JSON format containing the response for each input.
 The encoded object will have a separate variable for the response to each input, with each variable being named after its corresponding input element.
 Each response is a string containing whatever the subject answered for this particular input. rt | numeric | The response time in milliseconds for the subject to make a response.

 ## Examples